 Environmental cooperation with the United States

-The U.S. Department of Transportation's Federal Highway Administration and Rijkswaterstaat work together on a number of issues through the Memorandum of Cooperation.
+The U.S. Department of Transportation's Federal Highway Administration (FWHA) and Rijkswaterstaat work together on a number of issues through the Memorandum of Cooperation.

 Sharing knowledge